anisbet/pipe/Readme.md

                   function occurs last in the order of operations.
 The auto-increment value will be appended to the end of the line if the specified column index is greater than, or equal to, the number of columns a given line.
+ -3<c0[:n],c1,...cn>: Increment the value stored in given column(s) by a given step.
+                  Like '-1', but you can specify a given step value like '-2'.
+                  '10' '-1c0:-2' => 8.
+An invalid increment value will fail silently unless
+                  '-D' is used.
  -a<c0,c1,...cn>: Sum the non-empty values in given column(s).
  -A             : Modifier that outputs the number of key matches from dedup.
                   The end result is output similar to 'sort | uniq -c' ie: ' 4 1|2|3'